fiyinadedigba/random-number-high-perfomance-server/task2/README.md

 ### Metric Correlation

-Effective monitoring requires correlating system, network, and application metrics to identify root causes.
+Identifying the root cause of issues requires correlating multiple metrics (CPU, network, and application-level data).

+For example, high latency may be caused by CPU saturation, increased TLS handshakes, or network congestion.
+Since these signals are interconnected, analyzing a single metric in isolation can lead to incorrect conclusions.

 ---